 Equity: Equity goes beyond the fair treatment of all people.
 For FSS, equity is the commitment to recognize the social justice issues intrinsic to our work with marginalized communities.
 We strive to amplify the voices of individuals and families impacted by poverty, racism and discrimination in any form.
 We obligate ourselves to be a belief that none of these factors should be a predictor of child welfare involvement or outcomes.

 Chris Compton, Vice President Technology and Operating Services

 Kenneth Barton, General Counsel

 FSS Board of Directors

-Josh Nixon, Board Vice Chair, Grant Thornton
+Josh Nixon, Board Chair, Grant Thornton

 Dr. Akilah Pope, Florida Department of Health (Duval)

 Dr. Jennifer Katzenstein, Johns Hopkins All Children’s Hospital

 Asst.
 Chief Brian Kee, Jacksonville Sheriff’s Office